I AM Noticed Core Content

 Receiving goodness - saying "thank you"

-Rippling goodness - your impact on the world around you
+Rippling goodness - you impact the world around you

-I AM Noticed Leaders are confident and resilient.
+I AM Noticed Leaders are confident.
 And the great news is that anyone who chooses to practice the I AM Noticed Cycle can be an I AM Noticed Leader.

 Have a conversation about what it means to be confident.
 This conversation can take place in the classroom, virtually or at home with your family.